Perioperative Anesthesia Reports

 Studies in animals

-All animal experiments should comply with the ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines: <http://www.equator-network.org/reporting-guidelines/improving-bioscience-research-reporting-the-arrive-guidelines-for-reporting-animal-research/> and be carried out following local country regulation.
-It is fundamental to clearly indicate in the manuscript that such guidelines have been followed and upload the guidelines’ checklist.
+All animal experiments should comply with the ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines: <http://www.equator-network.org/reporting-guidelines/improving-bioscience-research-reporting-the-arrive-guidelines-for-reporting-animal-research/> and be carried out according to the local country regulation.
+It is essential to clearly indicate in the manuscript that they have been followed and upload the guidelines’ checklist.

-It must indicate the sex of animals and, when appropriate, the association (or influence) of sex on the results section; the genotype, source, strain, number of backcrosses, and age of the animals.
+Indicate the sex of animals (and, when appropriate, the association or influence of sex on the results section), their genotype, source, strain, number of backcrosses, and age of the animals.

 Studies in humans

-In case the article involves the use of human subjects, the author should ensure that the research described has been carried out in accordance with The Declaration of Helsinki - The Code of Ethics of the World Medical Association for experiments involving humans: <https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/>.
-The authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
+If the study involves human subjects, the authors should ensure that the research described has been carried out in accordance with The Declaration of Helsinki – The Code of Ethics of the World Medical Association for experiments involving humans: <https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/>.
+The manuscript must state that informed consent was obtained for experimentation with human subjects.
 Privacy rights must always be observed and protected.

-The manuscript should be in line with the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals <http://www.icmje.org/icmje-recommendations.pdf> and aim for the inclusion of representative human populations (sex, age, and ethnicity) as per those recommendations.
-The manuscript must contain data on the age (mean with range), height (m), weight (kg), sex (male/female, with numbers and percentages), criteria for selection, and health conditions, among others that are significant to study results.
-Complex information is better presented in a table to facilitate the data understanding.
+The manuscript must be in line with the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals <http://www.icmje.org/icmje-recommendations.pdf> and aim for the inclusion of different human populations (sex, age, and ethnicity) as per those recommendations.
+It must also contain data on age (mean with range), height (m), weight (kg), sex (male/female, with numbers and percentages), criteria for selection, health conditions, among others that are significant to the study results.
+Complex information is better understood if presented in tables.

-• Informed consent and patient details: require Institutional Ethical Committee or Internal Review Board (IRB) approval and the informed consent should be documented in the article.
-Appropriate consents, permissions, and releases must be obtained when an author wishes to include case details, other personal information, or images of patients or any other individuals.
-Please indicate how the consents were obtained and have them available in case they are requested by the reviewers.
+• Informed consent and patient details: studies require the approval of Institutional Ethical Committee or Internal Review Board (IRB).
+Informed consent should be documented in the manuscript.
+Appropriate consents, permissions, and releases must be obtained before including case details, personal information, or images of patients or any other individuals.
+Indicate how the consents were obtained and have them available in case they are requested by the reviewers.

-• Images: must be non-identified and anonymous, and a specifically signed authorization for publication should be obtained from the patient, legal guardian, or family and submitted along with the manuscript or case report.
-If there is no written permission, the personal details of any patient included in any part of the article and any supplementary materials (including illustrations and videos) must be removed before submission.
+• Images: must be non-identified and anonymous; a signed authorization for publication should be obtained from the patient, legal guardian, or family.
+If there is no written permission, patients’ personal details included in any part of the article and/or supplementary materials (including illustrations and videos) must be removed before submission.

-Along with the submission process, the Corresponding Author will be asked to complete and sign the Perioperative Anesthesia Reports’ publishing Agreement, as well as the Copyright form, available at the following link: https://docs.google.com/document/d/1I-pM19Z0KpADCIsJzEcQXpnXQGu3UnO0CNNUh6n8AgU/export?format=docx.
+Along with the submission process, the Corresponding Author will be asked to complete and sign PAR’s Author Agreement Term.

-You can find the full text of the license deed and its legal code on the Creative Commons website.
-It's important to understand the terms of the license to ensure compliance with the attribution requirements when using or sharing content covered by CC BY 4.0.
+You can find the complete text of the license deed and its legal code on the Creative Commons website.
+It is important to understand the terms of the license to ensure compliance with the attribution requirements when using or sharing content covered by CC BY 4.0.

 Submission files